2022 Bahamas Bowl: Miami

 The Miami RedHawks began head coach Chuck Martin's ninth season at the helm with all four of their non-conference games played consecutively, starting with a road trip to Kentucky that resulted in a loss for Miami by 24 points.
 They defeated FCS Robert Morris in their home opener before traveling to rivals Cincinnati, where they lost by three touchdowns.
 The RedHawks returned to .500 to close out non-conference play with a defeat of Northwestern on the road by three points.
 They continued their pattern of alternating wins and losses as they entered MAC play to begin the month of October, falling to Buffalo before returning home to defeat Kent State.
 Miami lost two consecutive games for the first time starting the next week, as both Bowling Green and Western Michigan got the best of the RedHawks, dropping them to 3–5.
-They earned a second conference win at Akron to finish October, but dropped their sixth game at home to Ohio following a bye week.
+They earned a second conference win at Akron to finish October but dropped their sixth game at home to Ohio following a bye week.
 Needing two wins in their final two games in order to make a bowl game, they defeated Northern Illinois and entered the game against Ball State with an identical record to that of the Cardinals.
-It was announced prior to the start of the game that the winner would receive a bid to the Bahamas Bowl, and Miami won 18–17 in a 4th quarter comeback to achieve bowl eligibility and the Bahamas Bowl bid.
+It was announced prior to the start of the game that the winner would receive a bid to the Bahamas Bowl, and Miami won 18–17 in a 4th quarter comeback to achieve bowl eligibility.
 Miami entered the game with a record of 6–6, and a 4–4 mark in MAC play.

 This was the fourteenth bowl appearance for Miami, who were 8–5 in prior appearances; their last bowl game was the 2021 Frisco Football Classic.
 It was their fourth bowl appearance under Chuck Martin, under whom the RedHawks had won one bowl and lost two.
 It was the first Bahamas Bowl appearance for the RedHawks.